Reverse Mortgage vs. HELOC Canada — An Honest Side-by-Side Comparison

 The Compounding Difference

 Canada's Interest Act, R.S.C.
 1985, c.
 I-15, s.
 6 requires that residential mortgage interest compound semi-annually — twice per year, by law.
 A reverse mortgage is a residential mortgage.
-Semi-annual compounding is a legal requirement for all four lenders.
+Semi-annual compounding is a legal requirement for all major lenders.
 (Academic authority: Waldron (1984) 62 Can Bar Rev 146)

 A HELOC calculates interest daily and charges it monthly.
 A reverse mortgage at 7% semi-annual is not as much more expensive than a HELOC at 5.5% daily as a simple rate comparison suggests — the compounding frequency gap narrows the effective cost difference.
 Factor in the HELOC's mandatory monthly payment, and the true cash flow comparison shifts further still.